randyheydon/cad-challenge/README.md

 ### Submit your solution

 Once you have a solution that works, submit it via Pull Request on Github or by emailing your solution to scott@paperlessparts.com.
-By accepting an award for your solution, you are granting Paperless Parts, Inc. unlimited and petpetrual rights to use and extend your solution commercially.
+By accepting an award for your solution, you are granting Paperless Parts, Inc. unlimited and perpetual rights to use and extend your solution commercially.

 You can also email us questions prior to solving the problem.
-We will try our best to repsond in a timely manner.
+We will try our best to respond in a timely manner.